-Associates and JVs reserve represents the Group's share of its associates and joint ventures reserves balances recognised in line with the equity method of accounting.
+Associates and JVs reserve represents the Group's share of its associates and joint ventures reserves balances.
 The Company is unable to control this reserve in any way, and does not have any ability or entitlement to distribute this reserve, unless it is received from its associates or joint ventures in the form of dividends or trust distributions.

-5.7 Management of other risks
+5.7.
+Management of other risks